tc39/proposal-smart-pipelines/readme.md

 This repository contains the formal specification for a proposed “smart pipe operator” `|>` in JavaScript.
 It is currently not even in Stage 0 of the [TC39 process][TC39 process] but it may eventually be presented to TC39.

 ## Background
 The binary operator proposed here would provide a backwards- and forwards-compatible style of chaining nested expressions into a readable, left-to-right manner.
 Nested transformations become untangled into short steps in a zero-cost abstraction.
-The operator is similar to pipe/feed operators from numerous other languages:
+The operator is similar to operators from numerous other languages, variously called “pipeline”, “threading”, and “feed” operators:

 * [Clojure’s `->` and `as->`][Clojure pipe]
+* [Forth’s, Joy’s, Factor’s, Onyx’s, PostScript’s, and RPL’s term concatenation][concatenative programming]
 * [Elixir/Erlang’s `|>`][Elixir pipe]
 * [Elm’s `|>`][Elm pipe]
 * [F#’s `|>`][F# pipe]